osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

 - RMF determines the best fleet for the task and responds to the winning bid, i.e. the fleet that is selected.
 The response contains navigation commands relevant to the delegated task.

-- The fleet adapter will then send the navigation commands to the robot in appropriate API.
+- The fleet adapter will then send the navigation commands to the robot using the appropriate API.

 ## Tutorials